Credit Card Debt for Women: Cut Interest, Escape APR Traps

 Box – The Generational Ripple Effect

-Your financial habits don’t end with you — they ripple forward, shaping futures that may never meet you but always bear your fingerprint.
+Your financial habits do not end with you — they ripple forward, shaping futures that may never meet you but always bear your fingerprint.

 Generational strength expands when women share knowledge.